aiven/aiven-docs/docs/platform/howto/saml/add-identity-providers.md

        1. Log in to the IdP to link the accounts.
 You can use the IdP for all future logins.

-   -   For existing users that are not logged into the Aiven Console
+   -   For existing users that are not logged into the Aiven Console:
        1. Click the account link URL.
        1. Click **Login**.
        1. Log in to the Aiven Console.
 You are redirected to your IdP's authentication page.